 Practical language tuition during the whole semester is offered free of charge by the Department of German as a Foreign Language.

-In cooperation with the student union's International Centre (Internationales Zentrum), we offer a broad range of social and cultural activities, such as day trips, language exchange programmes or a host family programme.
+In cooperation with the student union''s (Internationales Zentrum), we offer a broad range of social and cultural activities, such as day trips, language exchange programmes or a host family programme.